What do you mean Last Chance?

 about the designer + owner

-Lindsey Fout is the Los Angeles based textile artist, designer, and teacher behind Last Chance Textiles.
+Lindsey Fout is the Los Angeles based textile designer, researcher, and teacher behind Last Chance Textiles.
 A native West Virginian, her rural Appalachian upbringing informs the integrity and utilitarian aspects of her work.
 She designs and crafts in her Echo Park home to harness an experimental and physical practice that echos the historical textile traditions that inspire her designs.